 Figure 7: Comparison of the Austrian gas grid in 2025 and 2040 in the extreme scenarios Electrification (Elec) and Green Methane (GM) at high-pressure and mid-pressure levels.
 In the Elec and GM scenarios, the smallest and the largest gas grids are obtained in terms of the size of the grids.

 The operating costs of the gas grid decrease compared to 2025.
-They vary between 87.5 MEUR and 93.0 MEUR in the Elec and GM scenarios respectively.
-50.0 MEUR (the same in all four scenarios) are accounted for the transmission level.
-The remaining costs are accounted for the high-pressure and mid-pressure level.
+They vary between 87.5 MEUR and 93.0 MEUR in the Elec and GM scenarios, respectively.
+With the remaining costs being accounted for by the high-pressure and mid-pressure level, 50.0 MEUR (the same in all four scenarios) are accounted for by the transmission level.
 Figure 8 shows the total replacement investments in the gas grid in the four scenarios.
 It includes the replacement investments in 2030 mentioned in Section 4.1 above.
-The lowest total replacement investments are in the scenarios GG and Elec with 143.0 MEUR and 146.0 MEUR respectively.
+The lowest total replacement investments are in the scenarios GG and Elec with 143.0 MEUR and 146.0 MEUR, respectively.
 The highest replacement investments are in the GM scenario with 185.0 MEUR.